A Guide to Visiting Gellert Baths, Budapest’s Stunning Art Nouveau Thermal Baths

 There are multiple thermal baths in this area, with water temperatures between 36c and 40c.
 There’s also an icy-cold plunge pool around the corner that you can jump in and out of too.

-Just don’t get too comfy floating under those magnificent vaulted ceilings and intricate tile work - for health reasons it’s recommended that you don’t exceed 5 minutes in the 40c pool.
-We don’t want you becoming a lobster!
+Just don’t get too comfy floating under those magnificent vaulted ceilings and intricate tile work - for health reasons, it’s recommended that you don’t exceed 5 minutes in the 40c pool.
+We don’t want you to become a lobster!

 SAUNAS & STEAM ROOMS